-Looking at current accounts in Figure 2.2, it is seen that Finland and, to somewhat lesser extent, Sweden faced major external deficits in the second half of 1980s.
+Looking at current accounts in Fig. 2, it is seen that Finland and, to somewhat lesser extent, Sweden faced major external deficits in the second half of 1980s.
 These deficits turned into surpluses after the crises and current accounts have remained in surplus ever since.
 The Norwegian experience was different: the decline in oil prices resulted in current accounts deficits from 1986 to 1988 but the external balance has been positive otherwise.
 It can be noted that all three countries experienced speculative attacks during the crisis and these attacks were quite strong for Finland and Sweden.
 All three countries eventually abandoned the fixed exchange rate regime.

-Development of unemployment in the three countries, shown in Figure 2.3, is broadly a mirror image of GDP developments.
-All three countries initially had low unemployment, which started to rise a part of the financial crises.
+Development of unemployment in the three countries, shown in Fig. 3, is broadly a mirror image of GDP developments.
+All three countries initially had low unemployment, which started to rise as part of the financial crises.
 Norway experienced the rise earlier than Finland and Sweden.
 As the Finnish crisis was the deepest, the unemployment rate increased by far the most during the crisis.
-In all three countries unemployment has gradually fallen once the crisis receded.
+In all three countries unemployment started to fall gradually as the crisis receded.

-2.2 Financial developments
+2.2.
+Financial developments

-Figure 2.4 shows the developments in residential property prices.
+Fig. 4 shows the developments in residential property prices.
 The developments are qualitatively similar in the three countries, with movements in Norway taking place earlier.
 Property prices rose rapidly during the booms and declined sharply during the financial crises.
 Finland had the most extreme movements.
-Property price movements were also strong in Norway and it can be noted that the decline from 1986 lasted quite long, ending only in 1993.
-The Swedish case is less extreme than the Norwegian one and the Swedish prices also turned around relatively slowly.
-In contrast, the up- and downswings in Finnish property prices were faster than in the other two countries.
+Property price movements were also strong in Norway and it can be